 We offer you an idea of the level of compensation you may receive.
 Our guide also provides essential advice on how you could be represented by a lawyer on a No Win No Fee basis.
 In short, you will not have to worry about finding the money for legal representation when you claim compensation for sexual abuse by a father under a No Win No Fee agreement.

-For free legal advice and support, please speak to a member of our team on the telephone number at the top of the page.
+For free advice and support for making a claim for sexual abuse by a family member, please speak to a member of our team on the telephone number at the top of the page.

 Cases involving sexual abuse are extremely sensitive and each claim is treated as unique.
 As such, the amount of compensation for sexual abuse by a father you receive will be valued on the severity of the harm your assailant caused you.

 That said, we have included a table below that provides compensation payouts received for specific harm.
 Claimants received these amounts in the past for the pain, suffering and loss of amenity they endured.
 The amounts are paid out as general damages and are based on the Criminal Injuries Compensation Scheme tariff.

 |A single sexual incident involving 1 or more assailants